igaster/laravel-theme/README.md

 * Views & Asset seperation in theme folders
 * Theme inheritence: Extend any theme and create Theme hierarcies (WordPress style!)
 * Intergrates [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) to provide Asset dependencies managment
+* Your App & Views remain theme-agnostic.
+Include new themes with (almost) no modifications

 ## How it works